Winter Doctoral Conference

 Teaching & supervision opportunities

-Teaching and assessment form an integral part of academic life, and you'll need to learn and develop these skills as part of your PhD.
-PhD students provide vital assistance for our taught and executive education programmes in a variety of roles.
-These vary considerably from group to group and can include organising and running tutorials or review sessions, supervising undergraduates or student projects or co-teaching part of a course with a faculty member.
+Teaching and assessment form an integral part of academic life, and you’ll need to learn and develop these skills as part of your PhD.
+PhD students provide vital assistance for our taught and executive education programmes (undergraduate, MBA, research MPhils, Executive MBA, Executive Education, professional practice masters).
+Within the University of Cambridge system PhDs may teach undergraduates, take undergraduate supervisions, run masters tutorials or review sessions, supervise masters student projects or co-teach part of a course with a member of faculty.

-The CJBS Certificate of Teaching Proficiency includes teaching workshop(s), voice training, observation and reflection, as well as teaching assistance and co-teaching with faculty.
+The CJBS Certificate of Teaching Proficiency includes a teaching workshop, presence, voice & delivery training, observation and reflection, presentation at ‘teaching lunches’ as well as teaching assistance and co-teaching with faculty.
 Whilst the certificate is voluntary, we strongly recommend that you register for this.
 The majority of observation and teaching assignments will be in core courses relevant to your own discipline on the MBA, Executive MBA and Master of Finance (MFin) programmes.

 Regular seminars within the School